nhs-robotics/nhs-robotics.github.io/src/content/blog/documentation-8.md

 ### 3. Code Base

 >The Code base is what is used to run the robot, and is the foundational code for the robot.
 This needs to be updated from last year, and in some ways cleaned up to be smooth and error free.
-Part of the code base is maintained between years to make robot development faster.
+Part of the code base is maintained between years to make the robot development faster.
 The year-to-year code was also updated.

 ### 4. Region based averages